7o9/ogc_school/implementations/metaspatial.rst

 Note
 ~~~~

 Every server will return different looking legends.
-This makes it hard to impossible to create a homegeneous legend by using generic requests to different servers.
+This makes it hard to impossible to create a homogeneous legend by using generic requests to different servers.
 Therefore especially dynamic clients must be aware that there are many different ways this feature can be implemented.